Many patients on levothyroxine or Synthroid stand to benefit by simply adding a small amount of T3 medication to their regimen.

 Immediate release T3 is absorbed rapidly into the body and peaks in the serum within 2-3 hours usually.

-In patients who are sensitive to T3 they may develop heart palpitations or a jittery sensation around this time.
+Patients who are sensitive to T3 may develop heart palpitations or a jittery sensation around this time.

 These side effects occur as a result of this rapid absorption and the sensitivity of cardiac myocytes to T3.

 In your heart, T3 has a direct action on the calcium channels which causes the heart to pump harder and faster (which may lead to heart palpitations).

 This is compared to other systems in the body where T3 has to directly interact with the nucleus and results in changes to genetic transcription (this process often takes weeks).

 If you fall into this “sensitive” category and you are experiencing these side effects of IR T3 (heart palpitations, etc.) then in most cases simply switching from cytomel to SR T3 is enough to fix the problem.